 Third-party sites obtained their data from Amtrak.
-The data is not in “real-time” because it is updated every few minutes but close enough for a guide.
+The data is mostly “real-time” because it is updated every few minutes but close enough for a guide.

 Baggage on Amtrak’s City of New Orleans

-Amtrak’s generous carry-on policy allows for two twenty-eight-inch suitcases and two personal items, and all bags must weigh fifty pounds or less.
+Amtrak’s generous carry-on policy allows for two twenty-eight-inch suitcases and two personal items; all bags must weigh fifty pounds or less.

-If you connect to or from this train, your checked bags will follow you as your travel, except possibly for bus transfers.
+If you connect to or from this train, your checked bags, except for bus transfers, will follow you as you travel.
 When in doubt, ask onboard or station staff.

-Food and alcohol on Amtrak’s City of New Orleans
+Food & Alcohol On Amtrak’s City of New Orleans

 Bringing alcohol on the train

-If you are in coach class, you may transport adult beverages, but you cannot partake from your stash as you travel.
-If you get out of hand from drinking too much or caught breaking this rule, you may get kicked off the train and possibly fined.
+You may transport adult beverages in coach class but cannot partake from your stash as you travel.
+If you get out of hand from drinking too much or get caught breaking this rule, you may get kicked off the train and possibly fined.

-Sleeping car passengers can bring and consume adult beverages in their rooms, but like coach passengers, can get thrown off the train for belligerent behavior.
+Sleeping car passengers can bring adult beverages onboard and consume them in their rooms, but they can get thrown off the train for belligerent behavior like coach passengers.

 Coach and sleeper car passengers can use the cafe to purchase meals, snacks, and beverages, including adult beverages, along their journey.